Malinicoder/todolist/README.md

 # todolist
-the project is use the django
+the project  uses the django